LucidSense/lucidsense.github.io/docs/functions/create-javascript-function.md

 ![Create javascript function](/assets/images/create-javascript-function.png)

 - Fill in the details and add the parameters that will go as function input.
 The `Hide From LLM` field will prevent the field to be exposed to the LLM during agent execution.
-So typically if you want to pass fields via context directly into the API call, enable it.
+So typically if you want to pass fields via context directly into the function call, enable it.

 - Select the Runtime as "Javascript" from the dropdown and add the Javascript source code in the text area input.
 Since the javascript code is executed using a framework called dukpy, the input parameters will be available to the function in an object called `dukpy`.